-Here, instead of sintering the powdered material, a laser melts it all the way, in order to shape the needed design.
+Here, instead of sintering the powdered material, a laser melts it all the way in order to shape the needed design.

 - Digital Light Processing (DLP)

-This technology is very much alike the SLA, with one very big difference – the source of light.
+This technology is very much like the SLA, with one very big difference – the source of light.
 Unlike the laser used in SLA, here we have a projector, and mirrors control its trajectory.

 - Electronic Beam Melting (EBM)

-This technology is very similar to SLM with a significant difference in the source of heat – the EBM uses an electron beam instead of a laser, as used in SLM, to melt the materials.
+This technology is very similar to SLM, with a significant difference in the source of heat – the EBM uses an electron beam instead of a laser, as used in SLM, to melt the materials.
 It’s important to note that both technologies have enough power to melt even powdered metal.